 , dumplings and chestnuts are the order of the day.

-• The impossibly pretty village of Bergheim in Alsace is the perfect venue for the summertime Fête du Gewurztraminer
+• Last but not least, the impossibly pretty village of Bergheim in Alsace is the perfect venue for the summertime Fête du Gewurztraminer

 , celebrating the region’s most characteristic and complex varietal.
-Our hotel, the welcoming Cour du Balli, is owned by a pre-eminent producer and is a great place to stay.
+Inntravel's chosen hotel, the welcoming Cour du Balli, is owned by a pre-eminent producer and is a great place to stay.